 Within India’s building and design community, there is a growing interest in biophilia–the increased connection to nature through the incorporation of natural materials, such as wood, into building projects.
 Forestry Innovation Investment (FII) India is leveraging this growing trend by targeting architects, interior designers, builders and developers to position B.C.’s sustainably sourced, certified wood species as the ideal products to achieve biophilic designs.

-FII India assisted Studio Lotus to incorporate Canadian wood species into the first phase of the project.
-Due to its natural colour and grains, Douglas-fir was used for panelling and ceilings, as well as doors and door frames, while WRC was used for cladding and shingles thanks to its ability to withstand different weather elements.
+FII India assisted Studio Lotus in incorporating Canadian wood species into the first phase of the project.
+Due to its natural colour and grains, Douglas-fir was used for paneling and ceilings, as well as doors and door frames, while WRC was used for cladding and shingles thanks to its ability to withstand different weather elements.

 Both Douglas-fir and WRC are expected to be used throughout the rest of the villa project, as well as within a 30-room premium hotel–a recent addition to the project that is currently in the planning phase.

 Through this expansive resort project, FII India was able to generate orders for B.C. species and demonstrate how Canadian wood can be used to achieve biophilic designs within India’s growing resort segment.